Introduction

 What is Kubeflow

-The Kubeflow ecosystem is composed of multiple open-source projects that address different aspects of the ML lifecycle.
-Many of these projects are designed to be usable both within the Kubeflow Platform and independently.
-These Kubeflow components can be installed standalone on a Kubernetes cluster.
-It provides flexibility to users who may not require the full Kubeflow Platform capabilities but wish to leverage specific ML functionalities such as model training or model serving.
+Kubeflow is composed of multiple open source projects that address different aspects of the AI lifecycle.
+These projects are designed to be usable both independently and as part of the Kubeflow AI reference platform.
+This provides flexibility for users who may not need the full end-to-end AI platform capabilities but want to leverage specific functionalities, such as model training or model serving.

 Kubeflow Overview Diagram